fieldtrip/website/tutorial/nirs_singlechannel.md

 Play around with the cut-off z-value.
 You can do this by running the artifact rejection in interactive mode by adding cfg.artfctdef.zvalue.interactive = 'yes'; before you run [cfg, artifact] = ft_artifact_zvalue(cfg, data);.
 In the interactive mode, you can change the threshold to see which parts of the data would be rejected, the rejected bits are marked in red.

-What is the optimal threshold to get rid off short lived peaks?
+What is the optimal threshold to get rid off short-lived peaks?
 {% include markup/end %}

 ### Transform to changes in oxyHB/deoxyHB

 You might have noticed that you were looking at OD values (OD stands for optical density and directly relates to the light intensity that fell on the optodes) rather than at oxygenated and deoxygenated hemoglobin concentrations, because the channel labels mention the wavelengths.
 We can transform our data to concentrations using **[ft_nirs_transform_ODs](/reference/ft_nirs_transform_ODs)**.
-One of the choices you can make when using **[ft_nirs_transform_ODs](/reference/ft_nirs_transform_ODs)** is the dpf (differential path length factor), which can differ depending on the age of the participant and the tissue type under investigation (i.e. when analyzing changes in blood oxygenation in muscles
+One of the choices you can make when using **[ft_nirs_transform_ODs](/reference/ft_nirs_transform_ODs)** is the dpf (differential path length factor), which can differ depending on the age of the participant and the tissue type under investigation (i.e. when analyzing changes in blood oxygenation in muscles.

     cfg = [];
     cfg.dpf = 5.9;